martinkorelic/joplin-plugin-spoilers/README.md

 In order to create a spoiler (inline), you can:
 - press on the `Spoiler` button or
 - use the shortcut `Ctrl + Alt + O`
+- select text and use any of the previous options
-- or write in the following format:
+- or manually write in the following format:

 ```
 %%spoiler%%